mcverter/Dissertation/work/00_NEWEST/KaunsasSol/00_KaunsasPresentation.md

 ### Alexis Pauline Gumbs

 > THE BLACK FEMINIST AUTHOR (AND pleasure activism ancestor!)
 Toni Cade Bambara used to sign her emails “Take Care of your Blessings,” an acronym of her initials, TCB.
 This section looks at the revolutionary parenting and community-care practices modeled by marine mammals.
 Consider singing seals, who use delayed implantation to give birth when and where they want life to enter or marine otters who make their bodies into rafts for their children.
 Note crabeater seals, who organize themselves to protect parent–child bonding, and the range of what scientists call the allomaternal behavior of marine mammals that adopt each other beyond birth relation or even species.
 The question is, how can we best care for each other across generations, borders, and other barriers?
-Or as Audre Lorde said, “we must be very strong/and love each other/ in order to go on living.”49
+Or as Audre Lorde said, “we must be very strong/and love each other/ in order to go on living.”
+49

 ### Zapatistas: Zapatista Stories for Dreaming An-Other World

-> Old Antonio says that the eldest of the elderss told him that the sassembly of the first gods, those who gave birth to the world, happened very long ago, so long ago, in fact, that thime didn't exist yet.
+> Old Antonio says that the eldest of the elders told him that the assembly of the first gods, those who gave birth to the world, happened very long ago, so long ago, in fact, that thime didn't exist yet.
 And the elders said tha t in that assembly each of the gods spoke their word and each said "The thoughts I have are different from those of the others"  At that point, the gods fell silent , because they realized that wehn each of them said "the others" they meant different "others."

 ### Joy Harjo